anyways-modernize/anyways-modernize.github.io/posts/didyouknow-1.md

 Did you know you can run a Proactive Remediation with only a detection script?

 This is perfect for getting a quick overview of a specific situation.
-For example, you can find out how many devices have a folder on C:\ named **"Johannes likes eatingg horse steak"**.
+For example, you can find out how many devices have a folder on C:\ named **"Johannes likes eating horse steak"**.

 <img alt="image" src="https://github.com/user-attachments/assets/06f76d2d-f95f-43a6-8fe1-c83f35102ab8" />